Research shows some types are more successful entrepreneurs than others. Can you guess which ones?

 Hootsuite prices start from $18 per user per month.

-The success of your enterprise is not predetermined by whether you fall into one of the entrepreneurial categories, such as the Entrepreneur MBTI.
+The success of your enterprise and your net worth is not predetermined by whether you fall into one of the entrepreneurial categories, such as the Entrepreneur MBTI.
 But you know what does?
 How proactive, innovative and observant you are.
 Be more like INTJs and take all the advice from this article into consideration.

 P.S.
 This post wasn’t sponsored by any of the fellow INTJs (ugh, I wish!)